 With this in mind, our Brightlingsea Primary School curriculum puts a focus on allowing our children to develop skills to not only succeed in education but beyond this, into their lives as adults who will shape the future.

-Please click on each year group below to find out more about what the children are doing.
+Please click on each year group below to find out what the children will be learning across the year, and if you have further questions please come in and talk to your child's class teacher.